Actindo-AG/Documentation/POS/Integration/06_CreateStore.md

 ### Configure the pay desk

-In this step, you create one or several pay desks and assign cashiers.
+In this step you create one or several pay desks and assign cashiers.

 #### Prerequisites